 Different types of infectious waste require different methods of disposal.
 You can find out more about which are the relevant containers for the type of infectious waste here

 Waste can be disposed of in different types of bags and infectious waste containers.
-You can find out more information on infectious waste bags here.
+Discover more about infectious waste bags..

 Infectious waste is potentially hazardous to those who come in contact with it and needs either treatment to render safe prior to disposal or incineration.
 Non-infectious waste is not hazardous to those who come in contact with it and is suitable for direct disposal or recycling.

 Different bags can be used for different types of infectious waste.
-You can find out which bags are suitable for the relevant type of waste here..
+Find out which bags are suitable for the relevant type of waste at Stericycle...

 Stericycle provides safe and professional infectious waste disposal services across the UK, with a strong presence in major cities including London, Leeds, Manchester, Glasgow and Edinburgh.